Three die in shooting, fiery crash on Las Vegas Strip

 Representatives for MGM Resorts International, which owns the Aria, declined to comment on specifics of the incident but said it was working closely with police on the investigation.

-A hospital spokeswoman said three people had been treated and released at University Medical Center after the incident but declined to provide information about a fourth person.
+A hospital spokeswoman said three people had been treated and released at University Medical Centre after the incident but declined to provide information about a fourth person.

 Clark County Sheriff Douglas Gillespie told a news conference that police had few leads on the Range Rover or its occupants, who were considered "armed and dangerous," but had launched a multi-state search and were seeking help from the public.